lsst/LDM-230/index.rst

 - Each campaign has an **ordering constraint** that specifies any dependencies on the order of running pipelines in a campaign.
 - Each campaign has an adjustable **campaign priority** reflecting LSST priority for that objective.
 - Each pipeline invocation may require one or more input **pipeline data sets**.
 - Each pipeline invocation produces one or more output **pipeline data sets**.
+Notice that, for LSST, a given file may be in multiple data sets.
 - For each input pipeline data set there is a **data handling scheme** for handling that data set in a way that inputs are properly retrieved from the archive and made available for pipeline use.
 - For each output pipeline data set there is a **data handling scheme** for handling that data set in a way that outputs are properly archived.

+The key factor in the nature of the LSST computing system is the inherent trivial paralleism in due to the nature of the computations.
+This means that large campaigns can be divided into ensembles of smaller, independent jobs, even though some jobs may require a small number of nodes.

 Batch Production services are distinct from other services that may use batch infrastructure,